ULStats/MA4128Assessment-2018/Ed Barry - Moneyball.md

 ![Alttext](https://github.com/ULStats/MA4128Assessment-2018/blob/master/moneyball.jpg)
 ## Introduction
-This brief essay focuses on the use of sabermetrics in sports analytics, primarly in baseball, that has revolutionised the way major baseball teams evaluate talent and which has allowed small, low-market MLB teams compete with the giants of the game.
+This brief essay focuses on the use of sabermetrics in sports analytics, primarily in baseball, that has revolutionised the way major baseball teams evaluate talent and which has allowed small, low-market MLB teams compete with the giants of the game.
 ## Background
 Moneyball: The Art of Winning an Unfair Game is a book by Michael Lewis, published in 2003, about the Oakland Athletics baseball team and its general manager Billy Beane.
 Its focus is the team's analytical, evidence-based, sabermetric approach to assembling a competitive baseball team, despite Oakland's disadvantaged revenue situation.
 A film based on the book starring Brad Pitt and Jonah Hill was released in 2011.
 ## About